 Temperament

 Goldens have a reputation for being sociable, friendly, and fun to be around if they are properly trained, socialized, and get the exercise they need.
 Like many other dogs that thrive on companionship, golden retrievers don’t respond well to loneliness.
-If left alone for long periods, they’re likely to develop anxiety and turn to destructive behaviors in an attempt to soothe themselves.

-This breed typically gets along well with the entire family, including other pets and young children.
 Most well-socialized goldens will alert their families when visitors are at the door but will greet new people with a friendly attitude.
-If you’re looking for a protective guard dog, a golden probably shouldn’t be your first choice.

 Goldens are popular for crossbreeding including Goldendoodle, Golden Shepherds, and Golden Border Retrievers or Coltrievers.